 I love granitas.
 They’re refreshing and cool and delightfully icy on the tongue.
-They’re essentially the perfect summer dessert.
-You can flavor them in myriad ways, so their potential is practically infinite.
+This Blackberry-Rosé Granita is the quintessential summer dessert.
+You can flavor granitas in myriad ways, so their potential is practically infinite.
 One of my favorite combinations is watermelon and basil, but today’s is a little more high-octane.
 I needed to use up some blackberries, which turned out perfectly because they lent more color to the granita, a gorgeous blushing pink.
 Just in time for National Rosé Day (always the second Saturday in June) tomorrow, this is an easy, different, and delicious way to enjoy rosé.

 Before there was "frosé", there was this cool, sweet treat that doesn’t require a blender.
 You can vary the fruit depending on what you have on hand; strawberries or raspberries would be delicious.
 You'll need to make a simple syrup, and to do this, simmer equal parts water and sugar in a saucepan over medium heat for 10-15 minutes; turn it off when the mixture reduces and looks syrupy.
 Take it off the heat and add a handful of washed basil or mint (if using) and let sit until cool.
 Strain into a jar or bottle and keep in the fridge for 3-4 weeks.